 Federal Direct Stafford Loans

 A Federal Direct Unsubsidized Stafford Loan is provided to all graduate students regardless of financial need.
 The student is responsible for the interest accruing while he/she is enrolled in school, during grace periods, and during authorized deferment periods.
 During this time, students may either pay the accumulating interest or capitalize the interest.
-Capitalization means the unpaid interest will be added to the principle balance of the loan at the beginning of the repayment period.
-The current interest rate for Unsubsidized Stafford Loans for the 2012-2013 school year is fixed at 6.8 percent.
+Capitalization means the unpaid interest will be added to the principal balance of the loan at the beginning of the repayment period.
+The current interest rate for Unsubsidized Stafford Loans for the 2016-2017 school year is fixed at 5.31 percent.

 Repayment begins six months after the student graduates, withdraws from the college, or drops to less than half-time enrollment.
 In order to receive a Stafford Loan, a student must be enrolled for at least six credits per semester and must be maintaining satisfactory academic progress.

 Students who receive a Stafford Loan for the first time at MassArt are required to complete entrance counseling and sign a Master Promissory Note.
 Entrance counseling and the MPN are completed online by visiting studentloans.gov.
 Once you are signed in, click on "Complete Entrance Counseling" in the menu on the left-hand side of the screen.
 After completing the entrance counseling, click on "Complete MPN" in the menu on the left-hand side of the screen.
 Stafford Loan applications are considered incomplete until the entrance counseling session and Master Promissory Note have been completed.

 At MassArt, we counsel students to only borrow federal loans and to seek alternative loans as a last resort.
 For the class of 2010, 69.8 percent of students borrowed to help with educational costs.
 For graduate students, the average amount borrowed was $52,428.
 The graduate median amount was $50,893.